 To the north-east of Lincoln, Earnwine the priest held half a carucate at either North or South Owersby, about two miles to the west of the road from Lincoln to Caistor, in 1066; by 1086 it was held by Siward the priest, a namesake of one of Earnwine’s Lincoln colleagues in 1066; another part of Owersby, in the lands of Winghale church, evidently an old minster, was held by Ernui in 1066.
 Although Ernui here is more likely to be Earnwig the sheriff (of whom more later), it is not impossible that this might be an error for Earnwine, and it is worth noting that by 1086 this land had passed to Roger of Poitou, who occurs elsewhere as Earnwine the priest’s successor or lord on several occasions.
-In 1066 Earnwine the priest also held a small share of Killingholme about three miles from Barton Street and three miles from the Humber Estuary.
-Together, he and five other thegns held two and a half carucates worth £4: perhaps they helped to organise defences and obtained income from fisheries or tolls.
+In 1066 Earnwine the priest also held a small share of Killingholme about three miles from Barton Street and three miles from the Humber estuary.
+Together, he and five other thegns held two and a half carucates worth £4: perhaps they helped to organize defences and obtained income from fisheries or tolls.
 It is possible that the Earnwine who shared a carucate at Swallow in 1066 and the Earnwine holding twelve bovates at Riby from Roger of Poitou might also be identifiable with Earnwine the priest: Riby is on Barton Street, about ten miles from Grimsby, and Swallow is about three miles from Riby.
-The Earnwine who shared two carucates with Siward at Barton on Humber in 1066, is perhaps to be identified also with the Earnwine who held just over five carucates at Great Newsome in Holderness in the East Riding of Yorkshire in 1066: both properties, important for organising coastal defences, passed to Drogo de la Beuvrière.
+The Earnwine who shared two carucates with Siward at Barton on Humber in 1066, is perhaps to be identified also with the Earnwine who held just over five carucates at Great Newsome in Holderness in the East Riding of Yorkshire in 1066: both properties, important for organizing coastal defences, passed to Drogo de la Beuvrière.
 In these two cases a connection with our Earnwine the priest seems more tenuous, though not completely out of the question.